 Turning up to a networking event without having done your research and homework is a bad idea.
 You’ll find it difficult to talk to people about your business because you’ll worry that you won’t be able to answer their questions or truly let them know what the company is all about.
 Take the time before you arrive to make sure you know absolutely everything you need to about what you do, how you do it, and why you set up the business so that you feel more confident about talking to people.

 It is also important to have business cards to hand out to people, and you can use a free business card maker to create them.
 Business cards are an ideal way of ensuring people remember you and that the relevant people have your contact details.
+With you business card you also want it to stand out.
+My friend told me that he recently got a video business card that really set his business cards apart from the rest.
+Ele8 video cards supplied him with his fantastic video business card.
+If you’re interested, visit our website.

 Although the idea of networking might make you think you need to put on your ‘corporate mask’ when you’re speaking to people, it’s actually far better to be entirely genuine.
 Not everyone is corporate; some people are much more relaxed.
 By being yourself, you will be more easily able to meet up with likeminded people, and these are the people you are going to be happier and more comfortable working with in the end.
 By simply showing your passion for your business, you will do well.